laxatzi/100-days-of-code/log.md

 **Thoughts**:
 Taking a break from coding and being more social (physically) and relaxed is a good thing. since recharging batteries, is a gift that we all need to make to ourselves from time to time.

+### Day 18:  March 04, Monday

+**Today's Progress**:
+Delved into Bootstrap4 documentation for one more day.
+Experimented with jquery plugins (modals, popovers and toasts).
+Created some spinners also.

+**Thoughts**:
+I think bootstrap4 is great for quick and easy prototyping in the browser.
+Learning to use a  graphic design software like Photoshop or Gimp is not my cup of tea.